-- Portland City Code Section 3.30.045 delegates the authority to adopt and administer administrative rules appropriate to perform the duties of the Bureau of Development Services (BDS) set forth in Section 3.30.010 and prescribes procedures for administrative rulemaking. - 2.
+- 1. Portland City Code Section 3.30.045 delegates the authority to adopt and administer administrative rules appropriate to perform the duties of the Bureau of Development Services (BDS) set forth in Section 3.30.010 and prescribes procedures for administrative rulemaking. - 2.
 BDS worked with the Development Review Advisory Committee (DRAC) Demolition Subcommittee and stakeholders from the State Department of Environmental Quality (DEQ), Oregon Health Authority (OHA), Construction Contractor's Board (CCB), Multnomah County Health Department, along with representatives from the construction industry to identify changes to the site control measures for residential demolitions that needed to be addressed in Portland City Code Chapter 24.55 and this corresponding administrative rule. - 3.
-The demolition stakeholders and BDS staff identified improvements that could be made to the inspections process.
+The Demolition Subcommittee and BDS staff identified improvements that could be made to the inspections process.
 To ensure maximum public health benefits of the inspections, these stakeholders requested that BDS implement the inspection revisions as soon as possible.
-Consequently, BDS adopted an Interim Rule effective February 10, 2020, that incorporated the inspection revisions. - 4.
-On February 26, 2020, BDS presented a report to the City Council outlining the first 18 months of the residential demolition site control program, including the new Interim Rule.
-Based on input from the City Council, the demolition stakeholders and BDS staff met and modified the Interim Rule and amended PCC Chapter 24.55 and the Interim Administrative Rule.
-BDS staff presented the code changes, along with a copy of the proposed modified administrative rule, to DRAC at its June 18, 2020, meeting. - 5.
-BDS staff presented the proposed revisions to the City Council, which the Council adopted on September 23, 2020.
-The ordinance moved implementation details of the residential demolition program to the administrative rule, updated asbestos requirements to conform to state regulations, updated demolition inspection language to be consistent with current practices, increased fines for non-compliance, and made other modifications for clarity and consistency.
-The ordinance also adopted a fee schedule outlining new fines for failure to comply with the site control measures.
-These rules incorporate these updates. - 6.
-In accordance with Section 3.30.045, BDS published a notice of public hearing in The Oregonian on September 25, 26, and 27, 2020 and in The Daily Journal of Commerce on September 25, 28, and 30, 2020.
-BDS also posted notice of the hearing and made the draft amendments to the administrative rule available on the BDS website.
-BDS then held a public hearing to receive comments on the draft administrative rule on October 27, 2020, and held the record open until 5:00 p.m. on October 27, 2020.
-No written or oral public comments were received on the proposed amendments.
-The effective date is more than 30 days after the last date of the required notices.
+Consequently, BDS adopted an Interim Rule effective February 10, 2020 that incorporated the inspection revisions. - 4.
+The Demolition Subcommittee and BDS staff identified other improvements to PCC Chapter 24.55 and this Rule.
+[THE REST OF THE FINDINGS WILL BE DRAFTED AFTER THE CODE CHANGES AND PERMANENT RULES ARE READY FOR ADOPTION]

+presented a summary at the , DRAC meeting.

+CONCLUSION

-CONCLUSION As provided in Portland City Code Section 3.30.040, the Director of BDS hereby adopts the Permanent Adminstrative Rule.
-ADOPTED:[Rebecca Esau] Rebecca Esau, Director October 30, 2020
+As provided in Portland City Code Section 3.3 30.040, the Director of BDS hereby adopts the

+Permanent Adminstrative Rule.

+ADOPTED:

+Rebecca Esau, Director